Battery packs, EV chargers and portfolio resilience. Our interview with BorgWarner’s top management

 How’s the transition from conventional powertrain to electrification going within BorgWarner?
 Also, in terms of R&D resources and product development?

 We talk a lot about portfolio resilience.
 In our portfolio, we have products to support ICE vehicles, hybrid vehicles, as well as electrified vehicles.
-A big focus of the last years was to build out a strong base.
+A big focus of the last few years was to build out a strong base.

 Acquisitions were paramount to deepen our product portfolio in this sense.
 Indeed, we paid close attention to integrating the companies we have been acquiring, making them really part of BorgWarner.
-Another key step was rescaling our engineers from our traditional products and applications to electric products.
-We’ve had a collaboration with Aachen university, in Germany, and we put in total almost 400 engineers globally through that program, that is a 3-month custom program.
+Another key step was reskilling our engineers from our traditional products and applications to electric products.
+We’ve had a collaboration with Aachen university, in Germany, and we put in total almost 400 engineers globally through that program, which is a 3-month custom program.
 The target is to help mechanical engineers acquire skills in electronics and mechatronics.
 For the U.S. training, we’ve used the University of Wisconsin.
 Also, we have a very similar program with universities in China.

 Is a group like BorgWarner considering further investments in the hydrogen sector?

 We’re already in that space, as we can adapt some of our products for the fuel cell scenario, as well as for the hydrogen-powered ICE scenario.
-We don’t make the fuel cell stack, but we have products suitable for that kind of powertrains.
+We don’t make the fuel cell stack, but we have products suitable for those kinds of powertrains.
 In terms of the opportunities, we see hydrogen as an important part to decarbonize the global economy.
 It’s still evolving and we’re ready to adapt.